The College of Westchester

 - The College of Westchester (CW) offers degree programs that are conveniently tailored to your academic needs.
 Programs are offered in the areas of Accounting, Business Management/Marketing, Computer Networking, Digital Media, and Allied Health.
 The College of Westchester is a career college where the vast majority of your courses are directly related to your major field of study.
 You can earn a bachelor's degree in as little as 3 years or an associate degree in as little as 19 months.
 In a short certificate program, you can obtain specialized job skills to jump-start or up-grade your career.
 These short programs are popular among students who already have some advanced skills or education and those who want to be employable and promotable in the shortest possible time.
 The College of Westchester is accredited by The Middle States Commission on Higher Education.
 The college is authorized by the Board of Regents of the State of New York to confer the Bachelor of Business Administration (B.B.A.), the Associate in Applied Science (A.A.S.) and Associate in Occupational Studies (A.O.S.) degrees.

-- The nearest community college to The College of Westchester is Berkeley college (White plains) (0.9 miles away).
+The nearest community college to The College of Westchester is SUNY Westchester Community College (2.2 miles away).

 - College Location Mi.
 Students